GlacierMIP/GlacierMIP3/README_0_pre_post_processing.md

 # 0: Preprocessing and postprocessing of climatic data, glacier model projections, and LOWESS fits with temperature changes

 Note that you need the package versions as in mamba_packages_oggm_gmip3_sept20_2024.yml (pandas 2.1.3, xarray 2023.11.0, numpy 1.24.4).
-For some postprocessing, you also need to install oggm (e.g. v1.6.2) /progressbar2 and for the lowess fits, you need moepy (e.g. v1.1.4).
+For some postprocessing, you also need to install oggm (e.g. v1.6.2) and progressbar2 and for the lowess fits, you need moepy (e.g. v1.1.4).
 That means you could do the following steps:
 > mamba create --name <gmip3_env> --file <mamba_packages_oggm_gmip3_sept20_2024.yml>
 > mamba activate gmip3_env
 > pip install --user --no-deps moepy oggm progressbar2